kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 In case a conflict is ignored, Kluctl will issue a warning to the user so that the user can properly react (or ignore it forever...).

 That's basically it.
-That is all that is required to leverage Server-side apply.
+That is all that is required to leverage server-side apply.
 Big thanks and thumbs-up to the Kubernetes developers who made this possible!

 ## Deciding which conflicts to ignore and which to force-apply